Nikola Kalinić (footballer): Style of play

-Nicknamed condor, Kalinić is usually deployed as an out-and-out striker, and is mainly known for his consistent goalscoring ability, courtesy of his composure in front of goal and clinical finishing inside the box.
-However, he also possesses good technique and link-up play, which along with his size and selfless team-play, enables him to hold up the ball with his back to goal, play off of other players, and create chances for teammates; as such he is capable of playing anywhere along the front line, and has also been used as a second striker on occasion, or as a false 9.
-His movement off the ball allows him to provide depth to his team, exploit gaps in the opposing defenice, or create space for his teammates with his attacking runs.
-A tall and physically strong player, with good elevation, he is also known for his ability in the air, which makes him a threat on set pieces.
-Although he is not gifted with significant pace, he is also a mobile player, who is known for his defensive work-rate off the ball when possession is lost, as well as his willingness to track back and press opponents.
+Nicknamed condor, Kalinić was usually deployed as an out-and-out striker, and was mainly known for his consistent goalscoring ability, courtesy of his composure in front of goal and clinical finishing inside the box.
+However, he also possessed good technique and link-up play, which along with his size and selfless team-play, enabled him to hold up the ball with his back to goal, play off of other players, and create chances for teammates; as such he was capable of playing anywhere along the front line, and was also used as a second striker on occasion, or as a false 9.
+His movement off the ball allowed him to provide depth to his team, exploit gaps in the opposing defenice, or create space for his teammates with his attacking runs.

+A tall and physically strong player, with good elevation, Kalinić was also known for his ability in the air, which made him a threat on set pieces.
+Although he was not gifted with significant pace, he was also a mobile player, known for his defensive work-rate off the ball when possession was lost, as well as his willingness to track back and press opponents.